How To Create A Graphic Design Resume To Get Your Dream Job

 Watch out for common misspellings such as “you're” instead of “your,” “loose” instead of “lose,” and “they're” instead of “their.”

 If you stay focused on your objective, which is to create a graphic design resume that shows an employer why they should choose you, you won't go far wrong.

 Most people don't get the opportunity to have fun when creating a graphic design resume, so consider yourself lucky!

-Give yourself ample time to play around with a few designs.
+Give yourself ample time to play around with a few designs for inspiration.

 Build something you will be proud to send to your next employer, and you'll soon land your dream job.